jeffreyjohnens/style_rank/README.md

 * [pybind11](https://github.com/pybind/pybind11) - c++ integration
 * [midifile](https://midifile.sapp.org/) - midi parsing

-## Citation
+## Citing

+If you want to cite StyleRank, please use the following citation.

-Ens,J. & Pasquier,P. Quantifying Musical Style: Ranking Symbolic Music based on Similarity to a Style.
-International Symposium on Music Information Retrieval(forthcoming 2019).
+Ens,J. and Pasquier,P. Quantifying Musical Style: Ranking Symbolic Music based on Similarity to a Style.
+International Symposium on Music Information Retrieval (forthcoming 2019).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details